George Simons

 Be ready to give answers to questions like:

 So you can see that it becomes a pretty intense process.
 SoloSuit can connect you with one of our attorneys.
-Call us at: 480.297.1210.

-The CFPB is a government agency that protects consumers against “unfair, deceptive, or abusive practices and take action against companies that break the law.”
+The CFPB is a government agency that protects consumers against “unfair, deceptive, or abusive practices and takes action against companies that break the law.”
 The CFPB deals with thousands of debt collection complaints a month.

-The CFPB can help you file a complaint; they have an assortment of tools..
+The CFPB can help you file a complaint; they have an assortment of tools.
 They usually hear back from companies in about 15 days, and 97% of consumers hear back in a timely manner.

 The FTC is also a government agency that deals with many areas of trade in the United States, including fair debt collection.
 And while you can file a complaint with them, unlike the CFPB, they won't work with you to get it resolved.
 The FTC is more of a big picture agency.
 They bring big cases against companies.